Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 hostname=cortx-deploy-node2.cortx.com,user=root,pass=<root-password>
 hostname=cortx-deploy-node3.cortx.com,user=root,pass=<root-password>
 ```
--  Execute `cluster-setup.sh` script to setup K8s cluster on your EC2 instances for deployment.
+-  Execute `cluster-setup.sh` to setup K8s cluster on your EC2 instances for deployment.
 -  To allow the PODs creation on primary node, pass the first input parameter for `cluster-setup.sh` script as `true`.
 Please note you must pass the input parameter as true for multi-node setup.
 ```
 ./cluster-setup.sh true